-Often called a “film poem” or a “film symphonie” Huszárik’s masterpiece consists of montages of horses from the dawn of time to the modern times from cave paintings to horse races, mourning the loss of these creatures and their service to mankind, starting as free animals and becoming slaughterhouse victims.
-The film is generally regarded as an allegory to the human fate.
+Often called a “film poem” or a “film symphonie” Huszárik’s masterpiece consists of montages of horses from the dawn of time to the modern times from cave paintings to horse race.

 Great short!
 Loved how the images of horse faces came back throughout the film.
 In this movie the horses stay real beings, while humans are a faceless and autonomous process that happens to them.

 Should not have seen this just before going to bed.